Current Affairs-Topics

 About the Heliosphere

-The heliosphere is formed by the solar wind, a continuous flow of charged particles emitted by the sun.
+The heliosphere is formed by the solar wind, a continuous flow of charged particles emanating from the Sun.
 It acts as a shield against harmful cosmic rays and interstellar particles, making life on Earth possible.

 IMAP Spacecraft Instruments